 One thing that has become so evident during my internship in Barcelona is this: cultural context matters.
 The rules all change when a person leaves his or her home culture to plunge into an unfamiliar environment.
 What defines the norm for one social group may be under the influence of entirely different factors in another.

 This philosophy applies whether the transfer takes you to the grocery store down the street or to an internship on the other side of the globe.
-My internship has taught me three important lessons about international public relations and interning abroad.
+Here are three important lessons about international public relations and interning abroad.

 1. While it may initially feel uncomfortable, diversity always brings out the best in a team.
 The key to success in any work environment comes with a willingness to listen to other points of view and to allow a free flow of ideas and creativity.
 Make sure you bring an open mind and solid dose of humility when you enter another culture and a new workspace.